ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ![ozkary-data-engineering-pipeline-jobs](../../assets/2023/ozkary-data-engineering-pipeline-job.png "Data Engineering Process Fundamentals- Pipeline Jobs")

 ### Start the Prefect agent
-The agent should be running for the scheduled deployments can be executed.
-This is what allows Prefect to download the container and run the code.
+The agent should be running, so the scheduled deployments can be executed.
+If the image Docker image is not downloaded yet, it is downloaded, so the code can be executed.

 ```bash
 $ prefect agent start -q default